-Canada Deposit Insurance Corporation (CDIC) insures eligible deposits at each member institution in the event that a member financial institution is unable to meet its debt obligations.
-All financial institutions are not CDIC insured.
+CDIC insures eligible deposits at each member institution in the event that a member financial institution is unable to meet its debt obligations.
+Not all financial institutions are CDIC insured.
 Notable exceptions in Manitoba are credit unions or caisse populaires incorporated under The Credit Unions and Caisses Populaires Act.

 [Updated as to Rule numbers, June 2017]

 [Updated to reflect CDIC rule changes, February 2022]

 Winnipeg, Manitoba, R3C 0M6